-- limiting the retroactivity of applications for disability benefits from 12 months to six months (This proposal would cut SSDI benefits by an average of $7,000 per beneficiary.);
+- Limiting the retroactivity of applications for disability benefits from 12 months to six months (This proposal would cut SSDI benefits by an average of $7,000 for beneficiaries affected by this change);

-- unreasonably capping the amount payable to individuals who receive Supplemental Security Income (SSI) while living with other SSI recipients (Average SSI benefits are $540 per month or $18 per day.
-The maximum SSI payment is $735 a month, which is 75 percent of the federal poverty guideline for a single person.
+- Unreasonably capping the amount payable to individuals who receive Supplemental Security Income (SSI) while living with other SSI recipients (Average SSI benefits are $555 per month or $18.50 per day.
+The maximum SSI payment is $750 a month, which is 75 percent of the federal poverty guideline for a single person.
 Under this proposal, if SSI recipients lived together – including families – their benefits could be reduced beyond what is reasonable.).

 In total, these harmful provisions would produce “savings” in Social Security programs that equal a whopping $72 billion over 10 years.
 These “savings” are cuts plain and simple.
 We call on President Trump to return to the commitment he made with the American people when he ran for election last fall, promising to keep his hands off Social Security rather than using it as a piggy bank to help pay for tax cuts for the wealthy.

-President Trump’s FY 2018 budget proposal funds production and mailing of only 10 million Social Security statements, 38 million fewer than it mailed in FY 2016.
+President Trump’s FY 2019 budget proposal funds production and mailing of only 15 million Social Security statements.
 This proposal is part of SSA’s overall plan to limit sending statements only to individuals who are 60 or older rather than sending them to all workers every five years.
 The National Committee urges the Administration to develop plans to send these important financial planning documents to all workers, as is required in section 1143 of the Social Security Act.

 While the President’s budget includes no proposals that directly affect Social Security cost-of-living adjustments, or COLAs, we are concerned about his recommendations that will affect COLAs earned by retired federal employees and postal workers.
 Specifically, these proposals would strip retirees and survivors who participate in the newer Federal Employees Retirement System of any COLA protection while reducing COLAs for annuitants in the older Civil Service Retirement System by 0.5 percentage points per year.
 All of America’s seniors deserve the protection COLAs provide against the ravages of inflation.
 That’s why the National Committee opposes tinkering with any retiree COLAs.

-The President’s budget would slash funding for this vital program for seniors by changing the structure of the program into either — by state option — a per capita cap or Medicaid block grant by 2020.
+The President’s budget would slash funding for this vital program for seniors by changing the structure of the program into either a per capita cap or Medicaid block grant.
 Further, the proposed budget would allow states greater flexibility to manage their programs, allowing them to impose work requirements on Medicaid recipients for example.
-Through 2027, the president’s budget would cut at least $610 billion from the program.
-The Medicaid recommendations in the FY 2018 budget are in addition to cuts to Medicaid made by the House-passed American Health Care Act (AHCA).
-That means total reductions to Medicaid if the president’s budget and the AHCA are enacted would be around $1.4 trillion.
+Through 2028, the president’s budget would cut roughly $1.4 trillion from the program through repealing the Affordable Care Act, restructuring the program and allowing more state flexibility.

 Per capita caps limit federal funding for state Medicaid programs to an arbitrary per beneficiary funding level.
 Under “block grants,” states would receive a lump sum from the federal government to fund their Medicaid programs.
 Block grants and per capita caps would ultimately shift costs to states by eliminating the guarantee of additional federal funds if state costs increase because of underlying health care costs, demography or complexity of care.
 For example, as the baby boom generation nearly doubles the senior population, state Medicaid programs would be unable to keep up with demands for long-term services and supports.

 Over time, states that lose money under per capita caps or block grants would have to make up the funding themselves, by cutting benefits and/or limiting eligibility, if federal funds do not keep up with their Medicaid population’s needs.
+Further, the President’s budget repeals the Affordable Care Act, including the Medicaid expansion and subsidized marketplaces, which provide coverage to near seniors.
+Repealing the expansion would cut the Medicaid program by over $300 billion over the next decade.
 States that expanded their Medicaid programs under the Affordable Care Act would be especially hard hit if the Medicaid expansion is eliminated or reduced as part of ACA repeal.